qtranslate/qtranslate-xt/README.md

 ## Credentials ##

 * Thank you to all people motivated to make this plugin live again!
-* Thank you to the authors of the legacy versions, first of all qTranslate-X by John Clause and qTranslate by Qian Qin and all the previous participants.
+* Thank you to the authors of the legacy versions, first of all qTranslate-X by John Clause, qTranslate by Qian Qin and all the previous contributors.

 ## Desirable Unimplemented Features ##